 While the provincial government is responsible for LTC legislation, regulation and program requirements, municipal governments go above and beyond to make sure local seniors have access to quality services in the community.
 Many local governments operate additional homes and offer services that surpass provincial requirements.
-As per the Long-Term Care Homes Act, upper and single-tier municipal governments in southern Ontario are responsible for establishing and maintaining long-term care facilities.
+As per the Fixing Long-Term Care Act, upper and single-tier municipal governments in southern Ontario are responsible for establishing and maintaining long-term care facilities.
 In northern Ontario, municipal governments can operate a home or come together with other municipalities to jointly fund a home managed by a District Board of Management.
 The municipal sector operates 100 (16%) of the 626 LTC homes in Ontario – accounting for about one in five LTC beds in Ontario.

 AMO remains committed to working with the government to implement changes and continue transforming the long-term care sector.
 Updates and resources can be found on the LTC and Seniors Services section of the AMO website.